umati/umatiGateway/docs/user/usage.md

 You can use the default configuration to reach the configuration section via the Web GUI and adapt and download your configuration.

-#### Running the umatiGateway as docker container with mounted Configuration Files
+#### Running the umatiGateway as container with mounted Configuration Files

+Command line:

 ```sh
 docker run -it -v ./LocalConfigumatiApp.xml:/app/Configuration/Files/LocalConfigumatiApp.xml -v ./umatiGatewayConfig.xml:/app/Configuration/umatiGatewayConfig.xml ghcr.io/umati/umatigateway:develop
 ```

-or via Compose with this config:
+or via `docker/podman compose` with this `compose.yaml`:

 ```yaml
 services: